rabby9898/connectify-frontend/README.md

 - **Vite**: A build tool that aims to provide a faster and leaner development experience for modern web projects.
 - **ESLint**: A tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.
 - **PostCSS**: A tool for transforming CSS with JavaScript plugins.

-## Features

-- **User Authentication**: Secure login and signup for users.
-- **Post Text and Media**: Users can create and share posts with text and images.
-- **Follow System**: Users can follow other users to keep up with their posts.
-- **Profile Management**: Users can update their profile information, including profile and cover pictures.
-- **Notifications**: Users receive real-time notifications for various activities.
-- **Suggested Users**: Users can see and follow suggested users.
-- **Timelines**: Users can switch between a random timeline and a following timeline.

 ## Installation